VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Proposed methods

 \subsection{ViLaS}

+Here, we design a generic multimodal ASR framework, which can integrate multiple modalities simultaneously or only a single modality with the help of cross-attention, to capture context information related to speech for better understanding.
 We present ViLaS, a multimodal ASR model built on the continuous integrate-and-fire (CIF) mechanism~\cite{dong2020cif}.
-As shown in Figure~\ref{fig:vilas}, it has three primary modules: the multimodal perception module, the speech encoder, and the decoder.
-The multimodal perception module encodes vision and language with text and image encoders.
-The speech encoder includes an acoustic encoder and a CIF module, and encodes raw speech features.
-The decoder consists of three fusion modules and several fully-connected layers (FC Layers).
-Three fusion modules in the decoder are the initial fusion module, the visual fusion module, and the linguistic fusion module.
-The decoder performs decoding based on the speech inputs and multimodal cues.
+As shown in Figure~\ref{fig:vilas}, it has three primary modules: \textbf{the speech encoder} includes an acoustic encoder and a CIF module, and encodes raw speech features into the high-level acoustic sequence; \textbf{the multimodal perception module} encodes vision and language with text and image encoders; \textbf{the decoder} consists of three fusion modules and several fully-connected layers (FC Layers), performs decoding by consuming features in high-level acoustic sequence one-by-one, and incorporates multimodal features at each decoding step via the attention mechanism.